What do parts of speech mean in Russian? What parts of speech are there?

 • Explain the spelling of words with missing letters.
 Write out difficult words from the text.

-7. Consider the drawing.
-Determine its theme.
+7. Look at the drawing.
+Determine its topic.

 • What is shown in the picture?
 Tell me.